 You can add chocolate chips, blueberries, chopped nuts, coconut, or dried cranberries.

 Want more muffin recipes?
 Try these next:

 You don’t wait until fall to make Pumpkin Muffins!
 They are full of warm spices and dotted with chocolate chips.

 In this recipe, bakery-style Blueberry Muffins are filled with plump blueberries, and they have crunchy sugar on top!

 Banana Oat Muffins are perfect for when you want something with more texture because they include oats and nuts.
 The best way to enjoy them is warmed up with a little peanut butter on top.

-These delicious Streusel Topped Blueberry Muffins are the best version of blueberry muffins because they have a crunchy pecan streusel topping.
+These Streusel Topped Blueberry Muffins are like traditional blueberry muffins, but they have a crunchy pecan streusel topping as well!

 - Preheat the oven to 425˚F. Put mashed bananas, canola oil, eggs, and melted butter in a bowl and whisk to combine.